Fight Traffic Ticket in WisconsinPage OverviewSUMMARY: How to Fight a Wisconsin Traffic Ticket

 - Penalties and fines will be dropped if the court rules in your favor.
 Payment of court and legal fees will still be required.

-- You will be required to pay all fines, court and legal fees if the court finds you guilty.
-Points will be assigned to your driving record, leading to possible loss of Wisconsin driving privileges and increased car insurance rates.
+- If the court finds you "guilty," you must still pay all fines, court and legal fees.
+Points will be assigned to your driving record, leading to possible loss of your Wisconsin driving privileges and increased car insurance rates.

 Pleading Guilty or No Contest

-You, of course, also have the option to plead guilty or no contest.
+Of course, you also have the option to plead "guilty" or "no contest."
 Both pleas require nothing more than paying the ticket fine before the appearance date listed on the citation.
 Our Pay Traffic Ticket page has all the details.

 Avoid License Suspension and Arrest

-Neglecting your traffic ticket is not advised.
-The Department of Transportation (DOT) will suspend your WI driver's license.
-And the presiding court may:
+Neglecting your WI traffic ticket is not advised.
+The Department of Transportation (DOT) will suspend your WI driver's license and the presiding court may:

-You have two options on how to enter your not guilty plea:
+You have a couple options on how to enter your " not guilty" plea:

 Appear at the court on the date and time listed on the ticket for a pretrial conference with either a court officer or a representative from the District Attorney's office.
-If no agreement is reached, a trial date, at a future time, will be set.
+If no agreement is reached, a trial date will be set at a future time.

-Submit your not guilty plea in writing before the citation's appearance date expires.
-Include:
+You can submit your " not guilty" plea in writing before the citation's appearance date expires.
+Be sure to include:

-- Name of the citing law enforcement agency (Sheriff, State Patrol, etc.)
+- The name of the citing law enforcement agency (sheriff, state patrol, etc.).

-Either mail to the court address, or, if allowed, send by fax.
-The court will then mail you a pretrial conference date, requiring mandatory attendance.
+You can either mail your request to the court address or send it by fax.
+The traffic court will then mail you a pretrial conference date (a mandatory attendance).

-Consulting a traffic ticket lawyer will increase your chances for a favorable verdict.
+Consulting a traffic ticket lawyer may increase your chances for a favorable verdict.
 This may mean reduced charges or outright dismissal.
-And depending on your driving record, this may rescue your WI driver's license from suspension and keep car insurance rates in check.
+Depending on your driving record, this may also prevent your WI driver's license from being suspended and keep your car insurance rates in check.

-If you decide against representation, the onus falls on you for presenting a strong case.
-This may require subpoenaing witnesses and ordering a driving record as evidence.
+If you decide against legal representation, the onus falls on you for presenting a strong case.
+This may require subpoenaing witnesses and ordering your driving record as evidence.

-After hearing both sides, the court will issue a verdict.
-If found guilty, you can expect:
+After hearing both sides, the Wisconsin traffic court will issue a verdict.
+If found "guilty," you can expect:

 - Points assigned to your driving record